-The packaged good must be essentially fastened to the box floor such that it is immoveable.
-This is done with the help of through screw connections - also through the skids.
+The packaged good must be essentially fastened to the box or crate or the box floor such that it is immoveable.
+This is done with the help of through screw connections - also through the skids or filling material between packaged goods and cardboard or crate wall.
+If sensitive goods are jarred, an insulation between goods and floor must be installed.
 If the packaged good cannot be fastened to the floor in this manner, sufficient transit support must be ensured with the help of square timber struts.